bsavarese/atd-data-lake/docs/datasrc_bt.md

 MDA6MDA6MDA6QTA6MEU=,guadalupe_26th,guadalupe_24th,5/31/2019 11:59:31 PM,5/31/2019 11:59:55 PM,23,23,valid,125
 ```

 At the moment, official documentation for the Post Oak Traffic AWAM Bluetooth reader is hosted at https://github.com/cityofaustin/hack-the-traffic/tree/master/docs.
-Each row represents a pair of readings for a particular mobile device, and has the following columns:
+Each row represents a pair of readings for a particular mobile device and has the following columns:

 | **Column** | **Element Name** | **Description**
 | --- | --- | ---